Explore Your Personas and Come to Know Yourself More Deeply

 Used for protection, disguise, entertainment, and ritual practices, the earliest use of masks (700 B.C.) was for religious and shamanic rituals and ceremonies.

 The tradition of theatre masks goes back to the ancient Greeks, who used masks both for practical needs and dramatic performances.
-They were also used in commedia dell'arte (Italian theatre), Japanese theatre and have a long history in almost every culture throughout the world.
+They were also used in commedia dell'arte (Italian theatre), and Japanese theatre and have a long history in almost every culture throughout the world.
 Masks can be beautiful or grotesque, but they are always evocative.

 The use of masks is varied and unique and can be found on the theatre stage, in the artist's studio, in a religious rite of passage, or in a therapeutic environment.
 Psychodrama, for example, uses a dramatic approach to artistically and skillfully "play out" certain scenes in a person's life through role-playing, enactment, impersonation, and improvisation.
 In this environment, masks can be used for the purpose of assisting people in dealing with different (often traumatic) aspects of their lives.

 Welcome to My Cast of Characters!

 I am a mask maker and sacred clown.
 When I make a mask and develop its character, it becomes an aspect of myself.
 Each mask is an extension of my personas.
 Each of them is unique and each has a certain "flavor" and personality.
 I love them all as they are my wise and wacky friends and teachers.
 I confide in them and ask them for advice on a regular basis.
 They make me laugh, cry and fall in love.
-They offer me beauty, insight, courage and humour.
+They offer me beauty, insight, courage, and humor.
 I refer to them as "sacred clowns" because they are truth-tellers, they are child-like, they are wise gurus and they are ubiquitous shit disturbers.

 Eventually, I sit in front of a camera and let the masks say what it wants to say.
 To my surprise, they offer me guidance and advice.
 They are wise and loving and sometimes ruthless with me.
 They are an endless source of creativity, expression, and self-exploration.